Mental Health Stigma: Overcoming The Fear Of Being Stigmatized

 Due to the efforts of mental health advocates and organizations, greater social media exposure, and the increased popularity of online therapy platforms—people are having more open conversations about mental health, and millions of US adults are going to therapy.
 Although mental health is becoming more widely recognized as an essential part of overall health, stigma persists as a barrier to seeking help.
-Below, look closer at mental health stigma, how this challenge might impact individuals with mental health issues, and what you can do to reduce stigma.
+Below, look closer at mental health stigma, how this challenge might impact individuals with mental illness, and what you can do to reduce stigma.

 What is mental health stigma?

 According to the Centers for Disease Control (CDC), "mental health stigma refers to negative attitudes, beliefs, and stereotypes that people hold towards individuals experiencing mental health conditions.”
-Stigma can be societal, self-imposed, or structural, affecting people from all walks of life in every part of the world.
+Oftentimes, stigma can be societal, self-imposed, or structural, affecting people from all walks of life in every part of the world.
 Regardless of the source, stigma often perpetuates fear and avoidance of mental health treatment.

 The effects of stigma on the individual